cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 ### 11.1.
 What is Continuous integration?
 Continuous integration is a way to **build software (compile), automatically run [tests](#testing), [lint and check documentation](#linting) and alert developers when something is wrong**.
-We suggests running all these steps automatically in the CI system.
+We suggest running all these steps automatically in the CI system.
-This way developers can fix mistakes before they pile up and become difficult to manage.
-It also gives developers more confidance in their code and minimizes unknown errors.

 When **working on a project with others** and preferably while working alone, you should use a CI system.
 We recommend **Github Actions** for this.

-### 11.2.
-What is Continuous integration?
-Continuous integration is a way to **build software (compile), automatically run [tests](#testing), [lint and check documentation](#linting) and alert developers when something is wrong**.
-We suggests running all these steps automatically in the CI system.
-This way developers can fix mistakes before they pile up and become difficult to manage.
-It also gives developers more confidance in their code and minimizes unknown errors.

 ### 11.3.
 Getting started with Github Actions
 Simply navigate to your repository and click the **Actions** on the right side of the *Pull request* button.